 - disputes between people not connected with Victoria.

 To start a case at VCAT fill in the correct application form.
 You must also pay the application fee.
-You must submit formal documentation with your application that verifies the name and registered office of any respondents that are companies or incorporated associations.
+You must submit formal documentation with your application that verifies the name and registered office of any respondents that are businesses, companies or incorporated associations.
 Learn more about applying to start a case.

 The other party must be told of the claim made against them.
 After you have issued your application, we will send you a notice of hearing which will direct you to send the other party a copy of your application and all supporting documents.
 We send them a copy of your application form and a notice of hearing, but not your supporting documents.
 The other party may think they have a claim against you or other people, and they may issue their own applications.
 Learn about what happens when VCAT opens a case.